microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 An object representing the current context during execution.

-The following section properties are available for public read access:
+The following properties are available for read access:

 - `Field` - A hashtable of custom bound fields.
 See option `Binding.Field` for more information.
 - `TargetObject` - The object currently being processed on the pipeline.
 - `TargetName` - The name of the object currently being processed on the pipeline.
 This property will automatically default to `TargetName` or `Name` properties of the object if they exist.
 - `TargetType` - The type of the object currently being processed on the pipeline.
 This property will automatically bind to `PSObject.TypeNames[0]` by default.

+The following properties are available for read/ write access:

+- `Data` - A hashtable of custom data.
+This property can be populated during rule execution.
+Custom data is not used by PSRule directly, and is intended to be used by downstream processes that need to interpret PSRule results.

+To bind fields that already exist on the target object use custom binding and `Binding.Field`.
+Use custom data to store data that must be calculated during rule execution.

 Syntax: